pramitpal/msvsd_one_bit_adc/README.md

 ```
 schematic2layout.py ~/inverter/ -p ../pdks/SKY130_PDK/
 ```
+# 5a.
+Generated Inverter Layout using ALIGN
 The following layout is generated as a .gds file.
 ![image](week2/inverter/inverter_align.png)
+# 5b.
+Extracted netlist from magic
 After extracting the netlist from magic and adding library files and run commands to the spice netlist we have
 ```
 * SPICE3 file created from INVERTER_0.ext - technology: sky130A